Taming Politics

 Politics is a distinctly human cultural enterprise.

 Politics is the behavior of humans in regard to governance.
 Behavior is always guided by worldview.
-The dominant worldview of a society will shape the characteristics of that society.
+The dominant worldview of a society will shape the characteristics of that society and its politics.

 For example: Societies where Christianity is the dominant worldview will look a lot different from societies where Marxism is the dominant worldview.
 Hindu dominant societies are very different from Muslim dominant societies.
 Government and politics that emerge from different worldviews will take varying forms.